URBREATH/15-minutes-city/README.md

 If the parameter `sld_osm_style_path` is specified, the publisher automatically handles the publication process.

 The tool retrieves the style files and automatically generates a `publish.json` configuration file.
-This file contains the information required to publish the dataset and its associated style.

-Using the json, the publisher automatically publishes the layer to both IDRA and GeoServer.
+This file contains the information required to publish the result and its associated style to both IDRA and GeoServer.

 ## Log rotation

-All log messages are written to a file (15min_logger.log).

-To avoid uncontrolled growth of the log file, log rotation is enabled.
-When the file reaches a certain size, a new log file is created while a small number of previous logs are kept as backups.
+All messages are written to `15min_logger.log`, with log rotation enabled.
+When the file reaches a defined size, a new log file is created and a small number of previous logs are kept as backups.

-Each log entry records the timestamp, the severity level of the message, and the message itself.
+Each entry includes the timestamp, log level, and message.
+The logger is configured once and reused across the application, replacing standard `print` statements to record the workflow.

 ## Otput Folder Structure